liushuping/blog/posts/javascript-object-as-hashtable.md

 # JavaScript Object as a Hastable

 JavaScript has primitive types (Number, Boolean and String) and complex types (built-in and user defined objects).
-A JavaScript object could be easily understood by considering it as a "Hashtable".
+A JavaScript object(complex type) could be easily understood by considering it as a "Hashtable".

 ## Hastable
 In general, a hashtable has below listed typical features:
 * Is a set of key-value pairs
-* A value can be accessed(get, set and delete) by the key
+* A value can be accessed(get, set and delete) via key
 * New key-value pair can be added into a hastable
 * Keys of a hashtable can be iterated